-A large, multilevel marketing company in Salt Lake City had been engaged with another personal care manufacturer in the Salt Lake City area.
-The project and job was for a new personal care kit comprised of 4 skin care products.
+A large marketing company in Salt Lake City began to have trouble with its manufacturer.
+It had been engaged with another personal care manufacturer in the Salt Lake City area, and the project was for a new personal care kit comprised of 4 skin care products.
 This would be the brand’s first foray into the personal care market, making this product launch an especially important company milestone.
 The deadline for the kit’s introduction into the market was fast approaching, and the client was beginning to realize that the new kit wouldn’t be manufactured and delivered on time.
 The client mentioned their complications in a meeting with a local packaging supplier, and the supplier confidently recommended BPI Labs as a manufacturer they should contact.

 The brand then called BPI’s president to assess our capabilities and discuss new project development for future releases.
 Shortly after the phone call, the brand learned that their introductory kit had been delivered with a 20% shortage on one of the items.
 This would mean the brand couldn’t deliver on 20% of the kits, but this is where the story takes an interesting turn.